 Carmen Pariah – Electro-Math Metal from Bridgend, formed 1999.
 Feat; Andrew Marnley (voc, gtr, prog) (ex Burnz), Richard Bevan (bass, prog), (ex Burnz), Craig Marvelley (gtr, voc, prog) (also Cheesecake), Dave Price (drms, voc).
 Prev. members Matthew Davis (drms, voc) now in Funeral for a Friend.
 Rel Pre-Tango-Sequence EP in 2000 and Disaronno in 2002. (website)

 Carnivores of War – Pontypridd hip-hop outfit (c2008).
-Rel EP ‘Run For Your Lives’
+Released EP ‘Run For Your Lives’ and performed live locally, including a slot at Merthyr Tydfil’s Myfanwy Theatre in February 2009.

 Carsondown – Caerphilly punk band formed Nov01, but took until Jan02 to find a solid lineup as 3-pc, feat; Ross (runs Eccentric Opus recs), Nicky Howells (gtr) (later of Shortcuts), Kob (drms) (ex Pothole, later of Guns), orig drummer Marc left the band in Jun02 after a riotous stage trashing gig.
 Well known for continuous gigging, rel debut ep “May Contain Traces of Punk Rock” on Skeeterhouse Records.
 Rec session for Adam Walton in Dec02.
 Split Jun04 (website)